NFL DFS picks, Week 10 Sunday lineup advice for FanDuel, DraftKings

 DFS millionaire Mike McClure shares his top daily fantasy football picks and lineup advice for the Sunday main slate in Week 10

 Daily Fantasy players struggled to find much offense on Thursday night, but the Week 10 NFL schedule continues with 10 more games on Sunday afternoon, providing a much larger NFL DFS player pool.
-Josh Allen, Lamar Jackson and Jared Goff are some of the top quarterbacks to consider for NFL DFS picks, while Derrick Henry, Amon-Ra St. Brown and George Kittle are some of the big names at the skill positions to build around.
+Matthew Stafford, Drake Maye and Baker Mayfield are some of the top quarterbacks to consider for NFL DFS picks, while Justin Jefferson, Breece Hall and Trey McBride are some of the big names at the skill positions to build around.

 Who are the top NFL DFS picks for Week 10, and which daily Fantasy football sleepers can give your roster a huge edge?
 Before locking in any NFL DFS picks on sites like DraftKings and FanDuel, be sure to check out the NFL DFS advice, strategy, and stacks from SportsLine daily Fantasy expert Mike McClure.